stcox/gke-wordpress/README.md

 # Kubernetes WordPress - Helm Charts
-**Kubernetes WordPress** is a distributed WordPress-optimized LEMP stack built on top of a Kubernetes cluster.
+**Kubernetes WordPress** is a set of Kubernetes Helm Charts and ConfigMaps for deploying multiple WordPress-optimized LEMP stacks, or Pods, within a Kubernetes cluster.
 It enables anyone to deploy multiple WordPress installations for any number of websites.
 It's built to be secure and very fast by default.

   - Supports [Google Compute Engine](https://cloud.google.com/compute/) and [Google Cloud SQL](https://cloud.google.com/sql/) as cloud providers.
 Other providers haven't been tested (things like `PersistentVolume` and `Ingress` depend on your cloud provider).